grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 The _Gnat_ clearly did not like being this deep.
 It moaned and snapped and gave every impression of being on the verge of imploding.
 Hemi reassured himself that he had been in lots of boats that were just "noisy" when they went deep --- though apparently perfectly sound.
 Some boats just liked to be vocal, letting their operators know the stress they were suffering like whiny children.
 On the other hand, those were professionally-built boats designed by engineers.
 Those boats just happened to have a few idiosyncrasies.
 Hemi could not shake off the knowledge that this boat was built by...Shakes.
 It was _all_ idiosyncrasies.

-Only a minute later, both Hemi and Shakes knew it was not just the _Gnat_ being vocal.
+Only a minute later, both Hemi and Shakes knew the _Gnat_ was not just being vocal.
 There was water in the bilge and it was rising.
-They could hear it sloshing around.
+They could hear it sloshing around forward.
 Somewhere in the _Gnat_, the seams were leaking.

 "Better hurry Hemi.
 I'm not sure how much longer we can stay this deep."

 Hemi looked at the stopwatch.
 "Three minutes.
 Just hold the boat right at the level and speed you have --- do not let anything change."

-Hemi had stuffed the explosive cylinders, fenders, and lines of the second device up into the still-wet escape trunk.
+Hemi had stuffed the explosive cylinders, fenders, and lines of the second device up through the dripping escape trunk hatch.
 He quickly scribbled calculations on his pad, made adjustments to his slide-rule, looked at the stopwatch, and came to a solution.
 He reached up and set the timers on the explosive cylinders.
 "I hope that is correct," he said to himself, and sealed the device into the escape trunk.

 "Thirty seconds!"
 Hemi called forward.
 He put his hand on the lever.
 The hand of the stopwatch ticked around, climbing upwards.
 It hit the zero mark.
 Hemi hefted the lever that released the escape trunk hatch.
 It slid easily back this time.

-It took a second for Hemi to realize that was because the hatch above him did not open.
+It took a second for Hemi to realize that it was easy to pull the lever because because the hatch itself had not opened.

 "That hatch is not open!"
 Hemi yelled forward, true panic slipping into the baritone of his voice.